avaneev/biteopt/README.md

 10. Solution generator derived from SpherOpt's converging hyper-spheroid method.

+11. Stochastic PSO-alike solution generator.
+Moves a randomly-selected existing solution towards a better solution, and at the same times makes a move in a random direction having a magnitude derived as a distance between a better and worse solutions (limits the magnitude to the current basin of solutions).

+12. Solution generator that estimates population's standard deviation using 4 solutions, and then generates a solution using Gaussian sampling around centroid.

 ## SMA-ES ##

 This is a working optimization method called "SigMa Adaptation Evolution